alkal-io/kalium/README.md

 # Kalium: a reactive framework for micro-services

 ## What is Kalium
-Kalium is simple client that help build reactive micro-services architechture on top of queues.
+Kalium is a simple client that help build reactive micro-services architecture on top of queues.
 Currently, supporting Java only, but will support many other popular languages.

 Kalium provides a simple way to react to queued events.
 We call a call that defines methods on how to treat each event as a Reactor.